Amazon Web Services' re:Invent conference this week in Las Vegas saw a deluge of cloud and database announcements...

 "People have used relational databases for everything," Jassy said.
 But such single-minded reliance on relational databases is breaking down, he contended.

-Neptune isn't Amazon's first foray into graph database technology: AWS already offers the ability to store graphs from the open source Titan graph database and its JanusGraph fork in DynamoDB tables via a back-end storage plug-in.
+Neptune isn't Amazon's foray into graph database technology: AWS already offers the ability to store graphs from the open source Titan graph database and its JanusGraph fork in DynamoDB tables via a back-end storage plug-in.
 DynamoDB is a NoSQL database developed by AWS for which it claims more than 100,000 users.
 Neptune's introduction marks a full step into the graph market by AWS, though.

 Graph adept and less graph adept